ehabkost/passerd/README.markdown

 Does it work?
 -------------

+It's currently on _alpha_ status, but it can already be used to fetch your home timeline and submit new posts.

+Sending/receiving Direct Messages, following/unfollowing/blocking people,
-Currently, it can only fetch your home timeline, but posting to Twitter sending/receiving Direct Messages, and advanced list/search/notification features are planned.
+advanced list/search/notification support, and other features are planned.

 What do I need to use it?